jaylach/kale/README.md

 overview
 --------
-_javeling is currently in an alpha, half complete, state._
+_javelin is currently in an alpha, half complete, state_

 javelin is a view templating engine for your node.js based RESTful APIs.
 It allows you to treat the data of your API as you would any other view.
 The gain here is that you can